Blog · By The Packaging Vista Team · June 20, 2026

 The unboxing is free marketing when it is done well – customers photograph and share it.
 A few principles:

-Inserts pair naturally with a branded mailer box, which is the workhorse of e-commerce unboxing – see our retail & e-commerce guide for the full picture.
+Inserts pair naturally with a branded custom mailer box or shelf-ready retail packaging boxes, which is the workhorse of e-commerce unboxing – see our retail & e-commerce guide for the full picture.

 Are eco-friendly inserts available?